Sandhiyamrs/python-problem-solving-collection/07_weather_api_fetcher/README.md

 # Weather API Fetcher

-### Problem
-Fetch temperature and weather details for a city using OpenWeather API.
+Fetches live weather data for a given city using a public API.

-### Input
-- City name
-### Output
-- Temperature
-- Weather condition
+This project introduces API consumption, error handling, and structured responses.